 Dosage form: tablet

-Specific Patient Populations
+Dosing in Specific Populations

 Pediatric Dosage - Congenital or Acquired Hypothyroidism